DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsection{Video Encoder}

-The Video Encoder extracts spatial and semantic cues from 360-degree video to support realistic sound propagation modeling and synchronized spatial audio rendering \cite{tang2021learning}.
-It operates in three stages: (1) sound source localization and depth estimation, (2) semantic segmentation and scene reconstruction, and (3) feature extraction and multi-modal fusion.
+This module extracts spatial and semantic information from 360-degree videos to support realistic sound propagation modeling and synchronized spatial audio rendering \cite{tang2021learning}.
+It operates in three stages including sound source localization and depth estimation, semantic segmentation and scene reconstruction, and features extraction and fusion.